Why a person with dementia might be walking about

 In some areas there are dementia-friendly walking groups.
 These groups help people with dementia to continue walking in a safe environment with other people.

 As dementia progresses, the person you are caring for may try to find someone or something from their past.
 For example, they may not remember that someone has moved or died.

 Try to reassure them that they belong in the new place.
-It can also help if you match the layout of their new home with their previous one – using some of the same furniture, if possible.
+If you can, match the layout of their new home with their previous one, using some of the same furniture if possible.

 For example, they may forget where the bathroom is and walk around to try to find it.
 Leaving the bathroom door open and the light on could help.
-There are also practical ways that you could make their home more dementia friendly.
+Signs on the doors can also be useful.

 - Page last reviewed: